Skip to content

 Short answers, pulled from the story.

-When was Vladivostok officially founded?
+When was Vladivostok founded and by whom?